VedTheKnight/Streaming-ANN-and-Sliding-Window-KDE/README.md

 Change the current directory to `/Code/SlidingWindowKDE/`.

-First of all you need to generate the daatsets.
+First of all, you need to generate the datasets.

 * **Synthetic data:** To generate synthetic data, run
   ```
   python data_generate.py
   ```
   The generated data will be saved as *data_1.npy,data_2.npy,...,dat_50.npy* in the directory `/synthetic_data`.
-We have generated 50 datasets of size 10000 each consisting of 200-dimensional vectors.
-We will use these data for monte carlo simulations to demonstrate the performance of our algorithm.
+We have generated 50 datasets of size 10000 each, consisting of 200-dimensional vectors.
+We will use these data for Monte Carlo simulations to demonstrate the performance of our algorithm.
 * **Real world data:**
   * For the `News headlines` data, we have generated the encodings as 384-dimensional vectors and saved them as `.npy` files in `/data`.
   * For the `ROSIS Hyperspectral Images`, we have the image and binary mask saved as `data/hsi.npy` and `data/hsi_gt.npy` respectively.
 Run `hsi_data_gen.py` for preprocessing the data.
 The preprocessed HSI data will be stored as `data/hsi_data_points.npy`.